KipkoechVictor3/Low-Light-Image-Enhancement-for-Medical-Imaging-applications/README.md

 The following overall observations can be made from the above table

-**Gaussian Noise**: Most images likely have low levels of Gaussian noise, as the variance is generally below the threshold for strong artifacts.
+**Gaussian Noise**: Most images have low levels of Gaussian noise, as the variance is generally below the threshold for strong artifacts.

 **Salt-and-Pepper Noise**: The ratio of salt-and-pepper noise is generally low, indicating minimal random pixel corruption.